S k i l l

 y

-"We may divide both the numerator and denominator
+"Both the numerator and denominator may be divided

 When we do that, we say that we have reduced the fraction to its lowest terms.